firefly-cpp/sport-activities-features/README.md

 [![Fedora package](https://img.shields.io/fedora/v/python3-sport-activities-features?color=blue&label=Fedora%20Linux&logo=fedora)](https://src.fedoraproject.org/rpms/python-sport-activities-features)

 ## General outline of the framework
-Monitoring of sport activities produces many geographic, topologic and personalized data, with a vast majority of details hidden.
+Monitoring of sports activities produces many geographic, topologic, and personalized data, with a vast majority of details hidden.
 Thus, a rigorous ex-post data analysis and statistic evaluation are required to extract them.
-Namely, most of the mainstream solutions for analyzing sport activities files rely on integral metrics, such as total duration, total distance and average hearth rate, which may suffer of "overall (integral) metrics problem".
-Among others, such problems are expressed in capturing sport activities in general only (ommiting crucial components), calculating potentially fallacious and misleading metrics, not recognizing different stages/phases of the sport activity (warm-up, endurance, intervals), and others.
+Namely, most of the mainstream solutions for analyzing sports activities files rely on integral metrics, such as total duration, total distance, and average heart rate, which may suffer from the "overall (integral) metrics problem."
+Among others, such problems are expressed in capturing sports activities in general only (omitting crucial components), calculating potentially fallacious and misleading metrics, not recognizing different stages/phases of the sports activity (warm-up, endurance, intervals), and others.

-The sport-activities-framework on the other side offers a detailed insight into the sport activity files.
-The framework supports both identification and extraction methods, such as identifying number of hills, extracting the average altitudes of identified hills, measuring total distance of identified hills, deriving climbing ratios (total distance of identified hills vs. total distance), average/total ascents of hills and so much more.
-The framework also integrates many other extensions, among others historical weather parsing, statistical evaluations and ex-post visualizations.
-Previous work on these topical questions were addressed in [relevant scientific papers on data mining](http://iztok-jr-fister.eu/static/publications/42.pdf), also in a combination with the [generating/predicting automated sport training sessions](http://iztok-jr-fister.eu/static/publications/189.pdf).
+The sport-activities-framework, on the other side, offers a detailed insight into the sports activity files.
+The framework supports both identification and extraction methods, such as identifying the number of hills, extracting the average altitudes of identified hills, measuring the total distance of identified hills, deriving climbing ratios (total distance of identified hills vs. total distance), average/total ascents of hills and so much more.
+The framework also integrates many other extensions, among others, historical weather parsing, statistical evaluations, and ex-post visualizations.
+Previous work on these topical questions was addressed in [relevant scientific papers on data mining](http://iztok-jr-fister.eu/static/publications/42.pdf), also in combination with the [generating/predicting automated sport training sessions](http://iztok-jr-fister.eu/static/publications/189.pdf).

 ## Detailed insights
 The sport-activities-features framework is compatible with TCX & GPX activity files and [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API) nodes.
-Current version witholds (but is not limited to) following functions:
+The current version withholds (but is not limited to) the following functions:
 - extracting integral metrics, such as total distance, total duration, calories ([see example](examples/integral_metrics_extraction.py)),
-- extracting topographic features, such as number of hills, average altitude of identified hills, total distance of identified hills, climbing ratio, average ascent of hills, total ascent, total descent ([see example](examples/hill_data_extraction.py)),
+- extracting topographic features, such as the number of hills, the average altitude of identified hills, the total distance of identified hills, climbing ratio, average ascent of hills, total ascent, total descent ([see example](examples/hill_data_extraction.py)),
 - plotting identified hills ([see example](examples/draw_map_with_identified_hills.py)),
 - extracting the intervals, such as number of intervals, maximum/minimum/average duration of intervals, maximum/minimum/average distance of intervals, maximum/minimum/average heart rate during intervals,
 - plotting the identified intervals ([see example](examples/draw_map_with_identified_intervals.py)),
 - calculating the training loads, such as Bannister TRIMP, Lucia TRIMP([see example](examples/integral_metrics_extraction.py)),
 - parsing the historical weather data from an external service,
-- extracting the integral metrics of the activity inside area given with coordinates (distance, heartrate, speed) ([see example](examples/extract_data_inside_area.py)),
+- extracting the integral metrics of the activity inside the area given with coordinates (distance, heart rate, speed) ([see example](examples/extract_data_inside_area.py)),
 - extracting the activities from CSV file(s) and randomly selecting the specific number of activities ([see example](examples/extract_random_activities_from_csv.py)),
 - extracting the dead ends,
 - and much more.